lukebarousse/Python_Data_Analytics_Course/3_Project/WIP/README.md

 - The median salaries increase with the seniority and specialization of the roles.
 Senior roles (Senior Data Scientist, Senior Data Engineer) not only have higher median salaries but also larger differences in typical salaries, reflecting greater variance in compensation as responsibilities increase.

-### Highest Paid Skills & Most In-Demand Skills for Data Analysts
+### Highest Paid & Most Demanded Skills for Data Analysts

 Next, I narrowed my analysis and focused only on data analyst roles.
-I looked at the higest paid skills and the most in-demand skills.
+I looked at the highest-paid skills and the most in-demand skills.
 I used two bar charts to showcase these.

 #### Visualize Data

-This is the basic code I used to visualize the data.

 ```python